Red Bar

-Although not all SMD resistors, or SMT resistors are marked with their values, some are, and in view of the lack of space the SMD resistor making systems may not always provide an obvious indication of the resistor value.
+Although not all SMD resistors, or SMT resistors are marked with their values, some are, and in view of the lack of space the SMD resistor code systems may not always provide an obvious indication of the resistor value.

 Many SMD resistors do not have any markings on them to indicate their value.
 For these devices, once they are loose and out of their packaging it is very difficult to tell their value.
 Accordingly SMD resistors are typically used within reels or other packages where there is no chance of different values being mixed.